luvnft/bitcoinr/_pages/runs/18-basel.md

 ---
 layout: single
 title: Basel Bitcoin Run ₿ 🏃‍♂️ 🇨🇭
-excerpt: "Fourth Bitcoin Run in Switzerland was in Basel, third-most populous city in the country.
+description: "Fourth Bitcoin Run in Switzerland was in Basel, third-most populous city in the country.
 See the effort on strava and pictures from the bitcoin run."
 header:
   video: